pognibene/serverlessjavadoc/README.md

 own http code, output class, and documentation.
 If if have a response with an http code but no output, you can use the special type **void** for the output message.
+#### @ServerlessInputHeader tag
+The tag, then the header name, then the description.
+Multiple input headers are managed by adding multiple tags for the different headers.

 ## Known limitations